serhiiur/FastAPI-Sandbox/README.md

 ## Prerequisites

 Code examples in this project have been developed and tested on Python >=3.12,<3.13.
-Also you may require Docker for running additional services such as Redis, PostgreSQL, MongoDB etc.
+You may also need Docker for running additional services such as Redis, PostgreSQL, MongoDB etc.

+**Note**: you may find some examples in this repository pointless and it's totally fine.
+The goal is to emphasize the integration and usage steps of different components in a FastAPI-based project.

 ## Project Navigation